-See our home page for important information on Coronavirus
+See our home page for the latest on COVID 19 and the club

 Since 1993, City of Glasgow Seals has been providing year round swimming training and competition for individuals eight years and above with a learning disability, physical impairment or both.